 My boyfriend and I haven’t had actual sex, but he came on my stomach.
 Is it possible that I could get pregnant from that?
-I’m really stressed out about it.
+It’s really stressing me out.

 Great question!
 We’re sorry this experience has left you feeling so down.
 Sex (of all kinds) should leave you feeling healthy and good about yourself, not stressed out.

-That being said, if semen was on your vulva (your external genitalia) sperm may have been able to enter the vagina and begin their journey to find an egg.
-If you immediately touched the semen and then touched your own genitalia, it is also possible that sperm could have entered your vagina.
+However, if semen was on your vulva (your external genitalia), or you immediately touched the semen and then touched your own genitalia, sperm may have been able to enter the vagina and begin their journey to find an egg.

 If semen did come into contact with your vulva, it is possible for you to be pregnant.
 If it’s been 5 days or less since you had sex, you can get Plan B One-Step, a form of emergency contraception, over the counter.
 Emergency contraception does not end a pregnancy, but it will stop one from beginning.
 The sooner you take Plan B after sex, the more effective it is.
 If you’re 10-22 years old in NYC, you can also get Plan B for free at the Mount Sinai Adolescent Health Center.
 We talk more about emergency contraception and how to get it here.